 Frontotemporal dementia (sometimes referred to as FTD) is an umbrella term for a group of rarer disorders that primarily affect the frontal and temporal regions of the brain – the areas generally associated with personality and behaviour.

-Researchers estimate that approximately 5-10% of all dementia cases are frontotemporal dementia.
-However, when symptoms of dementia start before the age of 65 (known as young onset dementia), approximately 20% of cases are frontotemporal dementia.
+Researchers estimate that approximately 5 to 10% of all dementia cases are frontotemporal dementia.
+However, it is the most common dementia in people under the age of 60.

 The most common frontotemporal disorder is behavioural variant frontotemporal dementia (bvFTD).
 Common symptoms of bvFTD include changes in personality, behaviour and judgement.
 A person with frontotemporal dementia may also experience language difficulties, known as primary progressive aphasia.

 Other names often used for frontotemporal dementia include:

 - Frontotemporal lobar degeneration,

 Frontotemporal dementia is also related to diseases that affect movement, such as atypical forms of parkinsonism (like corticobasal degeneration and progressive supranuclear palsy) and Amyotrophic Lateral Sclerosis (ALS).

 Frontotemporal dementia can cause behaviour changes, difficulties with speech and movement, or memory loss.